-- Contact us about becoming a speaker for Christian CND – we can help you to find appropriate ways to inform other members of your church about the issues and to enthuse them to get involved.
+- Contact us about becoming a speaker for Christian CND – we can help you talk to others in your church about the issues and get them involved.
 We are developing a range of speaker resources to make it as easy as possible.

-- Talk to your church leaders about whether you could become a Partner Church and if not, why not!
+- Talk to your church leaders about becoming a Partner Church

-We also attend international conferences including talks on the Nuclear Non-Proliferation Treaty.
+We also attend international conferences, including talks on the Nuclear Non-Proliferation Treaty.
 These take place almost every year in either Vienna or Geneva, with a main Review Conference taking place every five years in New York.
-The next Review Conference is due to take place in January 2021 having been postponed due to Covid-19.

-- If you have family or personal links with another country, check the ICAN website https://www.icanw.org/how_is_your_country_doing and write to their embassy to thank, urge or reprimand them!
+- If you have family or personal links with another country, check the ICAN website, and write to their embassy to thank, urge or reprimand them!
 Let us know how they reply.

-- Come along to the 2021 Embassies Walk – the more people attend, the more embassies we can cover.
+- Come along to the next Embassies Walk – the more people attend, the more embassies we can cover.